FAQ: Is the Web-Based Program entirely online?

 FAQ: Where do MSW graduates work?

 MSW graduates work in state and federal agencies as well as private organizations and offices.
-VSU graduates are working in almost every field mentioned in the career section of this web site (and NASW career brochure).
+VSU graduates are working in almost every field mentioned in the career section of this web site (and NASW career website).
 Career paths in social work are varied - from school social work, medical social work in public and private facilities, community resource centers, child welfare, etc. You can also look at the Employment Links on our web site to see examples of the types of openings that are available in social work.
 Examples of specific agencies are: Hospice, Greenleaf Center, Public Schools, DFCS, Child Advocacy Center, Behavioral Health Services, United Way, Hospitals.

 FAQ: What does it cost to attend the MSW program?